 While the technical aspects are important, a streaming service is only as good as its content – and that’s where things are still a bit divisive when it comes to Disney+.

-First, there’s the Marvel catalogue, with 30+ Superhero films from the past two decades, from Ironman to Black Panther, Captain Marvel, and of course – all the Avengers films.
-(But not the Tom Holland Spiderman movies, unfortunately, as those belong to Sony)
+First, there’s the Marvel catalogue, with 30+ Superhero films from the past two decades, from Ironman to Black Panther, Captain Marvel, Shang-Chi, and of course – all the Avengers films.
+(But not the Tom Holland Spider-Man movies, unfortunately, as those belong to Sony)

-You also get some of the Marvel TV shows, like Agents of S.H.I.E.L.D and Runaways (but not the ones created by Netflix like Daredevil), and the new excellent original – Wandavision.
+You also get most of the Marvel TV shows, like Agents of S.H.I.E.L.D and Runaways, as well as the shows that originally launched on Netflix – Daredevil, Jessica Jones and more.

-With the Marvel movies being such a staple of modern entertainment in recent years, having all of them in one place, for easy streaming whenever you want, is great.
+With the Marvel Cinematic Universe being such a staple of modern entertainment in recent years, having most of it in one place, for easy streaming whenever you want, is great.

-Then, you get all the Star Wars content – from all the movies (except Star Wars: The Rise of Skywalker which should arrive soon), to the animated TV shows like Star Wars: Clone Wars and even a few documentaries and making-of featurettes.
+Then, you get all the Star Wars content – from all the movies (including the newer trilogy), to the animated TV shows like Star Wars: Clone Wars and even a few documentaries and making-of featurettes.
 (And of course, The Mandalorian, which I’ll talk about in a minute).

-And then there’s Pixar with their popular, critically acclaimed movies – like the Toy Story series, Finding Nemo, Cars, and the list goes on (20 in total).
+And then there’s Pixar with their popular, critically acclaimed movies – like the Toy Story series, Finding Nemo, Turning Red, and the list goes on.

 The problem is that if you’re a big fan of Star Wars, or Marvel, or even Pixar – you’ve most likely already seen everything that Disney+ has to offer in those areas.
-Sure, it’s fun to be able to see them all again in one place (and catch something you did miss) – but the lack of more original content is a problem.
+Sure, it’s fun to be able to see them all again in one place (and catch something you did miss) – but the lack of more original content is still a problem (though to a lesser extent than before).

 Want more?
-How about The Simpsons – which is mentioned specifically by name, because Disney+ has more than… 600 episodes (!) and 30 seasons of The Simpsons, with new seasons to be added at a later date.
+How about The Simpsons – which is mentioned specifically by name, because Disney+ has more than… 650 episodes (!) and 32 seasons of The Simpsons, with new seasons added after their original broadcast.

 And then there’s the vast Disney catalogue – all the animated classics (some have been hard to find over the years), short Mickey Mouse cartoons from almost 100 years ago, as well as live-action classics, from Mary Poppins to Pirates of the Caribbean.